r-k-b/tech-talk-elm/PITCHME.md

 +++

-We can't tell except by reading __and understanding__ the code, including everything it calls.
+## We can't tell from here.

+Except by reading __and understanding__ the code, including everything it calls.

 ---